OAResearch/optiattack/README.md

 This project is licensed under the GNU Lesser General Public License v3 (LGPLv3).
 See the [LICENSE](LICENSE) file for details.

 ---
+## Funding

+This work was supported by the Erciyes University Scientific Research Fund (ERU-BAP, Project No: FBA-2024-13536).

+---

 ## Acknowledgements